Paddylabs/New-EntraIDTAPs/README.md

 Conditional Access policy to ensure the Entra ID App can only be accessed from a single IP address or machine.

 You could also use an Application Access policy in EOL to ensure the App can only send from one mailbox.

+## Disclaimer

+This script and any content is offered "as is" with no warranty.
+While this script was tested and working in my environment, it is vital that you test it in a test environment before using in your production environment.
+I am not responsible for any outcome that arises from you using these scripts.